|

 How long does freefall last?

-About 60 seconds or so.
-You'll exit the aircraft around 12500 feet AGL, and deploy the parachute at approximately 5500 feet AGL.
-AGL is "Above Ground Level" which is not the same as above sea level.
+About 30 to 60 seconds or so depending on exit altitude.
+Normally you'll exit the aircraft around 12500 feet AGL, and deploy the parachute at approximately 5500 feet AGL.
+That's 7000 feet of freefall which will take approximately 40 seconds.
+AGL is "Above Ground Level" which is not the same as "above sea level".

 What does freefall feel like?